rizalzaf/AdversarialPrediction.jl/README.md

 This project is supported by a grant from the [Bosch Center for Artificial Intelligence](https://www.bosch-ai.com/).

-This project depends on previous foundational research in Adversarial Prediction by [Prof. Brian Ziebart's](https://www.cs.uic.edu/Ziebart) and [Prof. Xinhua Zhang's](https://www.cs.uic.edu/~zhangx/) research groups at the [University of Illinois at Chicago](https://www.cs.uic.edu).
+This project is not possible without previous foundational research in Adversarial Prediction by [Prof. Brian Ziebart's](https://www.cs.uic.edu/Ziebart) and [Prof. Xinhua Zhang's](https://www.cs.uic.edu/~zhangx/) research groups at the [University of Illinois at Chicago](https://www.cs.uic.edu).